Ways to give

 Our new Samaritan Fund supports those on a limited income, seniors, or those recently unemployed by the COVID-19 pandemic.

-- A bequest in one’s will.
-A bequest may be for a specific amount, a percentage of one’s Estate or the residue of the Estate.
+- A bequest may be for a specific amount, a percentage of one’s estate or the residue of the estate.

-- An annuity.
-A United Church gift annuity provides an income for life, a charitable tax receipt and a gift to the congregation beyond one’s lifetime.
+- A United Church gift annuity provides an income for life, a charitable tax receipt and a gift to the congregation beyond one’s lifetime.

-- RRSP or RRIF monies.
-These can be designated for a registered charity such as Manor Road United Church and be eligible to be treated as a Charitable Gift upon death of the holder.
-Alternatively these monies are treated as income in the year of death and are subject to substantial tax.
+- RRSP or RRIF can be designated for a registered charity such as Manor Road United Church and be eligible to be treated as a Charitable Gift upon death of the holder.
+Alternatively, these monies are treated as income in the year of death and are subject to substantial tax.

 Tax receipts are given for all donations over $20 and are issued in February of the following year.
 For more information or to make a donation please contact us at firstname.lastname@example.org.